 The following guide to psychology schools in Delaware contains important information about the undergraduate and graduate programs offered in the state and online and is designed to help you make an informed decision about the best psychology program for your needs and career goals.
 Delaware’s undergraduate and graduate programs provide students with a solid foundation in general psychology and other areas of psychology, including cognitive psychology, community psychology, and developmental psychology.
 Because of their flexibility, online degree programs in psychology have become a popular option for some students.

-- Highest graduation rate*: University of Delaware 76%1
+- University of Delaware (#38)

-- Lowest net price*: Wilmington University $13,0071
+- Wilmington University (#25)

 Read below to learn more about the psychology programs offered in Delaware and online.
 Profiles of several popular undergraduate programs in Delaware’s top universities are also included.

 Schools in Delaware with Psychology Programs